 This is a top of the range audio interface that boasts pristine AD/DA converters and UAD’s proprietary HEXA core processing for flawless plug-in integration.
 This interface offers the best specs in the industry.

-The Apollo produces gorgeous and lush open sounds from the converters that deliver optimum audio quality between 129db dynamic range and -118db.
-This is the lowest signal-to-noise ratio of any interface available.
+The converters deliver optimum audio quality between 129db dynamic range and -118db.
+I was told by a studio expert that this is the lowest signal-to-noise ratio of any interface available.

 The elite Unison preamps included offer a huge dynamic range and natural, crisp voicing that delivers unparalleled sound quality.
 The interface utilizes Dual Crystal clocking for producing pristine sounds.